-India is the largest emerging market economy in the world and have the potential to grow substantially from here on.
+India is the largest emerging market economy in the world and has the potential to grow substantially from here on.
 India’s fastest growing services sector which contributes almost 55% in the Indian economy.
 There are various other sectors where India can fill the space vacated by China.

 This ongoing tensions between the USA and China have brought about a lot of opportunities for India.
-The inflection point of this trade stand-off begun with the humungous amount of trade deficit between USA and China which prompted the action by President Trump when he first started imposing massive tariffs on Chinese goods to reduce the trade deficit.
+The inflection point of this trade stand-off begun with the humungous amount of trade deficit between the USA and China which prompted the action by President Trump when he first started imposing massive tariffs on Chinese goods to reduce the trade deficit.

 Now we are embarking on a new journey where we must begin to think about trade in an entirely different way and grab the opportunity in this fiercely competitive world.
-The advent of technology poses more challenge to traditional approaches of working where India has to position itself for more prosperity.
+The advent of technology poses more challenges to traditional approaches of working where India has to position itself for more prosperity.

-Multinational companies currently operating in China now started thinking to move its operations out of China to diversify and reduce the risk emerging out the USA which poses significant headwinds not just to China but to the global economy as a whole.
+Multinational companies currently operating in China now started thinking to move its operations out of China to diversify and reduce the risk emerging out of the USA which poses significant headwinds not just to China but to the global economy as a whole.

-Several economists through-out the globe have written about the possibility of benefitting from the Foreign Direct Investment (FDI ) and provide a conducive environment for the global investors so that they start committing vast sums of money that result in large scale job creation which India desperately needs for its rising young generation.
+Several economists through-out the globe have written about the possibility of benefitting from the Foreign Direct Investment (FDI ) and provide a conducive environment for the global investors so that they start committing vast sums of money that result in large-scale job creation which India desperately needs for its rising young generation.

-To support this line of argument, government’s own data suggests that labor force participation(LFP), which is an economic indicator that indirectly tells the story of unemployment or severe underemployment in India.
+To support this line of argument, the government’s own data suggests that labor force participation(LFP), which is an economic indicator that indirectly tells the story of unemployment or severe underemployment in India.

 Today multinational companies are ready to invest and expand its business operation in India primarily because of political stability and sustained improvement over the last few years that captures the imagination of the investors.